Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 We strongly recommend desktop computers used by back-office staff (dispatchers, billers, and the like) have a passworded screen-saver configured to protect the computer after 5 minutes of inactivity.
 Back-office staff enjoy a great deal of access to AngelTrack, and there is always the risk they will go home for the night without remembering to logout of AngelTrack.
 The passworded screensaver secures that vulnerability.

-Another alternative is to secure the door of the dispatch office and the billing office.
+An alternative to screen-savers is to secure the door of the dispatch office and the billing office.
 Install automatic door-closer mechanisms on the doors, and then install keypad doorknobs so that only authorized employees may enter.
 Once that's done, you could set a longer screen-saver lock on the computers inside -- perhaps thirty minutes instead of just five.

 Avoid old operating systems that are no longer supported by the vendor